i-adarsh/i-adarsh/README.md

 ## About Me  &nbsp; <img src="https://raw.githubusercontent.com/i-adarsh/i-adarsh/main/gif/about.png" width="30px"/>
  <!-- ✍ -->
- I m <b> Adarsh Kumar</b>, pursuing <b>Electronics and Communication Engineering</b>.
-As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
-As a person, I am friendly and good at motivating people in a team environment.
-With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
-I always passionate about understanding the core concepts behind different popular Technological Fields.
+ As a <b>Technical Solutions Engineer</b> at <b> Google Cloud </b> with experience in complex integration and troubleshooting.
+I take pride in the fact that I have helped top 50 Platinum Google Cloud customers to navigate and utilize over <b> 9+ GCP services </b>.
+I am always looking for new challenges and am passionate about understanding the core concepts behind different popular technological fields.
+My passion for understanding the fundamental concepts behind popular technological fields has driven me to excel in my career.
+Along with my technical skills, I bring a friendly and motivating personality to the team environment.

+In my free time, I enjoy playing cricket, table tennis, and pool.

 </div>